Bit32IT/audience/README.md

 implementation of the underlying grouping, reducing code repetition across your application.

+Audience is built on Rails, but otherwise does not assume any particular database or ORM.

 ## Installation

 Add this line to your application's Gemfile: